-We are addicted to stories because stories are compelling.
+We are addicted to stories because stories are compelling and useful in corporate training.

 Stories entertain us.
 Stories inform us and tell us right from wrong.
 Stories make us feel for people or care about events.
 Stories motivate us.
 Stories inspire us to act.
 It is no wonder that stories are central to how we learn.